The URL of this page is http://www.kadiak.org/wacs/wacs.html

 Granite Mt.
 WACS site still in situ in 2006.
 138 miles 060° from Nome.
 65°25'42"N 161°13'56"W. Runway at 65°24'08"N 161°16'53"W. (Cut and paste those coordinates into Google Earth.)
 GMT (Granite Mountain) had direct paths to AVM (Anvil Mountain), OTZ1 (Kotzebue)and KNR (North River).
 YouTube video of airstrip and flight to Nome (uploaded 2009).
 There is a good tour of the WACS site on YouTube but the people who filmed it had no clue what they were looking at so the title is not relevant and I can't find it again.
 If you run acorss it please let me know. ...j0e)

 Anvil Mt.
 WACS by the Alaska Dept of Fish & Game and another on Flikr and another.
+In 2016, the City of Nome purchased the Anvil Mt site for preservation.

 Ft.
 Yukon White Alice Communications Site by Dale Powell in Fairbanks has a very good collection of pictures.
 This site was demolished the summer of 1999.